nellileinonen/button-game/README.md

 Try it here: https://buttongame2020.herokuapp.com/

 The game looks quite ugly now, but don't worry, styling will be added soon!
-Now, continue reading, learn how the game works, how the project is structured and how you can start developing this game yourself.
+Now, continue reading and learn how the game works, how the project is structured and how you can start developing this game yourself.

 ## Game logic